Unit 3: Scientific Machine Learning and Physics-Informed Machine Learning — an overview

 with moderate observation noise, SINDy with a degree-2 polynomial library typically recovers the exact equations and the parameters (\sigma, \rho, \beta) \approx (10, 28, 8/3) — the canonical demonstration that a sparse prior plus enough data is sometimes all you need.

-A bare-bones STLSQ implementation (no DataDrivenDiffEq dependency) makes the recipe explicit: build the library, threshold the OLS coefficients, re-fit on the surviving terms, repeat.
+Julia does have a full SINDy stack — SciML’s DataDrivenDiffEq.jl with DataDrivenSparse.jl for the sparse solvers (STLSQ, ADMM, …), the Julia counterpart to Python’s pysindy.
+Here, though, we roll our own bare-bones STLSQ (no DataDrivenDiffEq dependency) to make the recipe explicit: build the library, threshold the OLS coefficients, re-fit on the surviving terms, repeat.

 # SINDy on the Lorenz system.